- Introduction to RNAseq data and technology

 Introduction to RNAseq data and technology

 Aug 29th — After some introductions and a brief overview of the course, we’ll spend the opening lecture talking about Illumina’s ‘Sequencing by Synthesis’ technology, and walk through the steps involved in planning and budgeting for a transcriptomics experiment.
 After this lecture, jargon like flow cell, single-end, paired-end, indexing, cluster density, library, mRNAseq, total transcriptome, ribo-depletion, scRNAseq, and fastq will pratically roll off your tongue.
 Lecture slides available here.

 Setting up your software environment

 Sept 5th — This class will meet in Hill 301.
 In the first half of this lecture we’ll discuss the open-source, cross-platform software that will be used throughout the course, and each student will set-up their own laptop to be a powerful, stand-alone bioinformatics workstation.
 In preparation for this class, you’ll need to download and install the R Programming Language for your operating system, the graphical user interface for R, called RStudio, and the powerfull text editor Sublime.
 Don’t know what any of these things are?
 Not to worry, we’ll delve into these tools the next time we meet.
 Lecture slides available here.

 Read mapping with Kallisto

-Sept 12th — This class will meet in Hill 301.
+Sept 12th and 19th — This class will meet in Hill 301.
 I know what you’re thinking: “please stop talking already!”
 Wish granted.
 In this class we’ll finally get down to the business of installing and using Kallisto, a new program for memory-efficient mapping of your raw reads to a reference transcriptome.
 You’ll carry out this mapping in class, right on your laptop.
 While reads are being mapped, we’ll discuss what’s happening ‘under the hood’ with Kallisto and how this compares to more traditional alignment methods.
 Lecture slides available here.

 Measuring gene expression